x00tex/hackTheBox/Boxes/linux/Retired/schooled/README.md

 ![](screenshots/manager-privesc3.png)

-**Third,** Now we need to add orignal manager "Lianne Carter" in the Participants.
+**Third,** Now we need to add original manager "Lianne Carter" in the Participants.

 Currently we are as manager role inside the course, that means we can login as any user from Participants list and if we add "Lianne Carter" in the Participants we can login as "Lianne Carter" and "Lianne Carter" have manager role over full website.